SERVICE NO: 180

 FATE: Killed in Action – Gallipoli – 25 April 1915

 Alan went to boarding school at Hamilton College and had inherited his father’s sporting ability.
 By the time he was sixteen, Alan was playing with men in the Hamilton Cricket team.
-Men like George Kennedy who went on to bowl 3/35 against a touring English team in Hamilton in 1912 and William Melville, one of Hamilton’s great sporting all-rounders and namesake of Hamilton’s Melville Oval.
+Men like George Kennedy who bowled 3/35 against a touring English team in Hamilton in 1912 and William Melville, one of Hamilton’s great sporting all-rounders and namesake of Hamilton’s Melville Oval.
 Also in 1906, Alan was captain of the Hamilton College football team in the local junior competition.
 His brother Clem was also on the side.

 In January 1908, the Cordners left Coleraine after Isaiah transferred to Warrnambool’s National Bank and they took up residence in Timor Street.
-Alan, having finished school joined them and worked as a clerk at the bank.
+Alan, having finished school, joined them and worked as a clerk at the bank.

 In 1910, Alan was playing good football at a district level and his ability was not going unnoticed.
 By July 1911, Victorian Football League (VFL) team the Geelong Football Club was interested in recruiting him.
 The club gave him a trial game on 18 August 1911.
 During the 1911/1912 cricket season, Alan played with the Geelong Footballers and Cricketers eleven.
 Against a Fitzroy side, Alan hit eighty-three runs.
 In July 1912, Geelong granted Alan his permit to play with the football club.
-He only had three games for Geelong but there was interest elsewhere in the young follower.
+He only had three games for Geelong, but there was interest elsewhere in the young follower.

 During April 1913, Geelong cleared Alan to play for VFL team the Collingwood Football Club and he impressed upon début in May.
 Also requiring work, Alan got work in the stove department of the Metropolitan Gas Company.
 On the football field, he quickly found his place in the Collingwood team.
 In a drawn game against Carlton on 25 April 1914, the opening game of the season, Alan was among the players considered the “backbone of the side”.